This portion of the spec is still potentially subject to major changes.

 •Import

 loads another BQN script.
-The script is evaluated in its own isolated scope, and its result is either the result of the last line, or a module if it exports with ⇐
+The script is evaluated in its own isolated scope.
+Like a block, its result is either the result of the last line, or a namespace if it exports with ⇐

 The right argument is a filename, which may be relative or absolute.
 Relative paths are taken relative to the source file where this instance of •Import